-Mr. Jaquess has considerable experience in areas including:
+Mr. Jaquess has both provided and supported expert analyses in areas including:

 • Measuring business interruption claims and/or lost profits;